Nafiz71/ETL-Project-OpenLibrary-Data-Pipeline/README.md

 This project is a Data Engineering ETL pipeline that automates the process of fetching book data related to Data Engineering from the OpenLibrary API, processes it, and stores it into a PostgreSQL database — orchestrated and scheduled using Apache Airflow.

 The project is containerized using Docker, simulating a production-ready cloud-like environment locally with full data orchestration, task dependency management, and database persistence.
-Awesome — I'm really happy to see how you drove it to full working setup yourself — that's **real engineer behavior.** 🔥

-Now, let’s build you a **full professional GitHub README** for this ETL project.

-I'll break it down like a real-world project:

 ---
 # 📄 GitHub README.md